otzarri/labs-java/README.md

 ## Installation

 orgcensus-jaxb is developed as a warfile for [JBoss EAP](http://www.jboss.org/products/eap/) 6.x, because JBoss EAP provides full Java EE stack, including JAXB classes, out-of-the-box.
 The warfile is built and located in [orgcensus-jaxb.war](https://raw.githubusercontent.com/josebamartos/orgcensus-jaxb/master/orgcensus-jaxb.war) file.
-Deploy it in your EAP and start hacking.
+Deploy it in your EAP and start hacking at default URL: http://localhost:8080/orgcensus-jaxb/